A robust system for Quantum Computation using Coherent Population Trap states of neutral atoms: the configuration

+Operator $H(\theta)$, reduces to a Hadamard when $\theta/2$ is set to 45$^{0}$ and $\phi=1$, which is equivalent of setting the halfwaveplate of fig. 1a to at 45$^{0}$.
+The state $\Phi_+$is is a CPT state, as given in equation (\ref{state2})

-The above scheme allows us to prepare the atom in two Qubit states $|0\ra$ or $|1\ra$ as well as any desired superposition state of the two, with certain distinct advantages. (i) Both these states as well as their superposition are CPT states.
-Therefore, once prepared, the states do not interact with the preparing laser, which eliminates a need for precise control of the ontime of the laser. (ii) Decoherence due to spontaneous emission is eliminated since all these states are made up of only ground states. (iii) CPT preparation is always the endpoint of the process and therefore the CPT state will be reached even if there are small variations in the intensity and frequency of the lasers involved.
-The state preparation is therefore robust and certain. (iv) The state preparation involves only cw beams and does not require any complex pulse shaping schemes. (v) Since it does not involve single photon processes, lasers with nominally high intensity can be used.
-This would allow very precise control of phase $\phi$ while allowing fluctuations in the intensity. (vi) Any desired superposition, denoting any Bloch vector can be prepared by simply varying the intensity ratio between two laser beams.
-Due to all of above, the configuration allows a robust and reliable preparation of two Qubit states and its superposition and also the method of state preparation is very easy.
-In the following sections, methods of performing single Qubit and two-Qubit operations are discussed.
+This scheme for state preparation has certain distinct advantages. (i) The qubit states (\ref{basis}) as well as state $\Phi_+$ are CPT states.
+CPT states are end points of atom-laser interaction and the atoms eventually reach CPT states via non-CPT states as shown by Cohen-Tannoudji and Reynaud \cite{reynaud}.
+This means that the state preparation is reliable and the desired state is always prepared. (ii) Once the states are prepared, the atoms in these state no longer interact with the laser that prepares them.
+This eliminates need for precise time-control of the lasers.
+The state preparation is therefore robust and certain. (iii) The state preparation involves only cw beams and does not require any complex pulse shaping schemes. (v) Since it does not involve single photon processes, lasers with nominally high intensity can be used.
+This would allow very precise control of phase $\phi$ while allowing fluctuations in the intensity. (vi) Any desired superposition corresponding to any desired Bloch vector can be prepared by simply varying the intensity ratio between two laser beams.
+Due to all of above, the configuration allows a robust and reliable preparation of two qubit states and its superposition and also the method of state preparation is very easy.
+In the following sections, methods of performing single qubit and two-qubit operations are discussed.